ninaadsaxena/fcm-test-proj1/README.md

 ```

 #### Service Worker Configuration
-Update `public/firebase-messaging-sw.js` with your actual Firebase config:
+The service worker is already configured in `public/firebase-messaging-sw.js`.
+You just need to update it with your Firebase config:
 ```javascript
 const firebaseConfig = {
   apiKey: "your-actual-api-key",